JoacimLord/The-Luna-Framework/README.md

 #include <imgui/imgui.h>

 //This needs to be included.
 If you don't want to use ImGui this can be left blank but still needs to be here!
-//Im using standard imgui for the interface, check out the repo for documentation! void Luna::Application::BuildUI()
+//Check out the ImGui repo for API documentation! void Luna::Application::BuildUI()
 {
 }